Transaction Basics

 Add messages / comments / memos as transaction metadata.
 This is useful for attaching additional information to a transaction.
 This is an example of setting metadata with transaction message.

 The specification for the individual strings follow the general design specification for JSON metadata, which is already implemented and in operation on the cardano blockchain.
-The used metadatum label is 674: this number was choosen because it is the T9 encoding of the stringmsg.
+The used metadatum label is 674: this number was chosen because it is the T9 encoding of the stringmsg.
 The message content has the key msg: and consists of an array of individual message-strings.
 The number of theses message-strings must be at least one for a single message, more for multiple messages/lines.
 Each of theses individual message-strings array entries must be at most 64 bytes when UTF-8 encoded.

 Transaction message